Why are Ontario farmland values skyrocketing? Greens: due to development

 RE/MAX Agricultural Real Estate is bonafide- Farm Market Trends- http://www.slideshare.net/SandraDales/remax-market-trends-report-farm-edition-2011

-One response to “Why are Ontario farmland values skyrocketing?
+One thought on “Why are Ontario farmland values skyrocketing?
 Greens: due to development”

 Just before the Easter holiday weekend, the Ontario Government announced more changes to development policy that would change the longstanding policy of not allowing lot severances off farms.